0xDCA/competitive_programming/README.md

 competitive_programming
 =======================

-Solutions to competitive programming problems, with focus in readable code :)
+Solutions to competitive programming problems, focused in clean and readable code :)